lennylxx/ipv6-hosts/README.md

 Privacy
 -------

-* The hosts file just redirects domain to its offical IPs.
-You can check them on any public DNS servers.
+* The hosts file just redirects domain to its official IPs.
+You can check them on any other public DNS servers.
 * There is no absolute privacy on the Internet.
 Learn to protect yourself.
 * Act smart.